Ride across Canada 1 - Mile Zero, Victoria to Winnipeg

 Day 9: Old Hedley Road East Recreation Site to Peachland.

-After traveling a few kilometers from Kereemos, I made the decision to take the Great Mountain Road bike path instead of going through the highway to Kelowna.
+After leaving Keremeos and riding a few kilometers, I decided to skip the highway and take the Great Mountain Road bike path to Kelowna instead.

 Choosing this road was such a great decision!
 As soon as I started traveling on it, it became so peaceful and quiet, with with beautiful valleys and rivers.

-During my journey, I faced my first flat tire at one point.
-I fixed it quickly and continued my travels.
-Since there was no traffic, I used a part of the road to repair my bicycle.
+I got my first flat tire during the ride.
+Fixed it fast and continued on.
+With no traffic around, I just used the road to repair my bicycle.

 Just before reaching Pentington, I noticed a series of signboards like this.